tv42/troops/README.rst

 	apt.install('tmux')

 That's it!
-Running that bit of code will not install ``tmux``.
+Running that bit of code will now install ``tmux``.
 Note that ``pydebianadmin`` is just a completely generic utility library, and isn't tied to Troops in any way.
 That is, Troops deployments are just regular old Python.
 Now, how to get that to run on the desired